 Sole custody means that one parent has the exclusive responsibility for making any major decisions that affect the child’s life.
 Joint custody means both parents share in the decision-making process.

 If the parents have joint custody of the child, their parental authority may be further specified as to physical custody and legal custody of the child.

 Physical custody refers to the day-to-day living arrangement of the child and addresses when the child is with each parent.

 Legal custody refers to a parent’s right to make major decisions regarding their child’s health, education, religious upbringing, and general welfare.

-Does a custody case always go to court?
+Does a Fort Mill child custody case always go to court?